frida/cryptoshark/README.md

 # CryptoShark

-An open source cross-platform debugger powered by Frida and Capstone.
+Self-optimizing cross-platform code tracer based on dynamic recompilation, powered by Frida and Capstone.
+Works at the machine code level, no source code needed.
+Tags threads based on which APIs they use, showing you in real-time what functions have been called, allowing you to study them by carefully injecting logging and other side-effecty code.

 ## Screencast